HUPO-PSI/mzQC/spec_doc/companion_docs/20200325-mzQC-for-Analytical-Chemists.md

 ]
 ```

-In essence, we have a list of two qualityMetrics (started and terminated by square brackets).
-Each of the curly braces inside that list enclose an object; JSON does not require us to specify how many objects appear on a list in advance, so we could have continued to append more qualityMetrics until we were satisfied.
-The pieces within the object are called key / value pairs.
-In the case of “unit,” the value is a unit object nested inside the qualityMetric object.
+In essence, we have a **list** of two _qualityMetrics_ (started and terminated by square brackets).
+Each of the curly braces inside that list enclose an **object**; JSON does not require us to specify how many objects appear on a list in advance, so we could have continued to append more _qualityMetrics_ until we were satisfied.
+The pieces within the object are called **key / value pairs**.
+In the case of “unit,” the value is a unit object **nested** inside the _qualityMetric_ object.

-It’s important that each of the attributes (metrics) we compute for an entity references the controlled vocabulary (“CV”) for mzQC.
+It’s important that each of the attributes (metrics) we compute for an entity references the **controlled vocabulary** (“CV”) for mzQC.
 We don’t just create metrics out of the blue; metrics should be described in the CV before they are used in mzQC files.
 Each type of metric gets an accession within the CV to help people interpret these values from a given mzQC.
 This greatly improves the interpretability of mzQC outputs over a text table that bears only a couple words of a caption for each column.

 ## Relate these data to external resources